1414C/jiffy/README.md

 ### Generated application test codebase

-* addition of relationships creates a possible break sitution
+* addition of relationships creates a break sitution in the test executions
 * add relationship evaluation to the test generator to anticipate and deal with relational depenencies

 ### What does a generated application look like?